rodneyknaap/ATX-286_PCAT-REV4-FPGA_mainboard/README.md

 # Acknowledgements

 Special thanks to
 - sqpat for his essential support of all my PC/AT related work!
+And of course for his work on the RealDOOM project!
-- kevju on VCF forum for giving me some useful time-saving FPGA tips about various topics including the usage of FET based bus switch and level conversion ICs and very helpful BGA PCB layout tips
+- kevju on the VCF forum for giving me some useful time-saving FPGA tips about various topics including the usage of FET based bus switch and level conversion ICs and very helpful BGA PCB layout tips, FPGA power regulators.
+- marshallh on the VCF forum for giving me a lot of additional advice regarding FPGAs and Altera Cyclone chips, configuring the FPGA, usage of flash configuration ICs, and more.
 - IBM corporation - the PC team led by Don Estridge
 - Intel corporation for creating these awesome legacy processors without which the PC/AT would not have existed!
 - see the PC/AT V1 project for many more people who all gave their support and inspired me greatly!